 REALITY: With proper treatment, people living with anxiety can learn to retrain the brain, and if taking medication, he or she may eventually be able to stop.

-It is so very important to dispel myths to end the stigma.
-No one should suffer with anxiety when there are multiple, effective treatments available.
+It is so very important to dispel anxiety myths to end the stigma.
+No one should suffer from anxiety when there are multiple, effective treatments available.

 MYTH: People who have anxiety must suffer forever.